kongpop1235/kongpop1235/README.md

 # Hi there 👋
-- 🌱 I’m currently learning AdobeXD and Wordpress.
+- 🌱 I’m currently learning AdobeXD and Wordpress
 ... 👯 I’m looking to collaborate on front-end web developer team.
 - 📫 How to reach me: ru.kongpop@hotmail.com

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
 <!--
 **kongpop1235/kongpop1235** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.